ahmetyusuf1/CinemaReservationJS/README.md

 <h1>Cinema Reservation Web Site</h1>

-<p>This project is a cinema booking website.
+<p>This project is a cinema reservation website.
 You can choose empty seats and get prices according to the movie.</p>

 <h2>Content</h2>